The Big Fat Quiz of the Year: 2015

 The 2015 edition was recorded on 14 December 2015 and aired on 26 December 2015.
 The teams did not take names.

 Pre-recorded guest questions came from Quentin Tarantino, Rita Ora, Simon Pegg, Will Ferrell and Mark Wahlberg, Josh Groban, Olly Murs, Katie Price and Heston Blumenthal.
 The Great British Bake Off winner, Nadiya Hussain, provided the in-studio guest question.
 The children of Mitchell Brook Primary School acted out Jeremy Clarkson's dismissal from Top Gear.
 Jon Snow reported on Drake's "Hotline Bling".
 Charles Dance read from List of the Lost, the debut novel by Morrissey.
 The mystery guest was Cecilia Bleasdale, who took a photo of a black and blue dress which appeared white and gold to some people on the photo, leading to the dress becoming an internet meme.
+Davies and Ayoade's early answer "Bad Dong" becomes a running joke throughout the episode.

-One of the running gags is the panelists deciding to make an alliance against Jimmy by helping Richard & Greg with getting their answers deliberately wrong.
-Rob even goes far as becoming the host of the program for two minutes however the alliance breaks down after a debate about The Dress.
+One of the running gags is the panelists deciding to make an alliance against Jimmy Carr by helping Richard & Greg with getting their answers deliberately wrong.
+Rob even goes so far as becoming the host of the program for two minutes however the alliance breaks down after a debate about The Dress.

 2016

 The 2016 edition was recorded on 5 December 2016 and aired on 26 December 2016.
 The teams did not take names.

 Pre-recorded guest questions came from Professor Green, Bryan Cranston and James Franco, The Vamps, Sadiq Khan, Ryan Tedder and Zach Filkins from OneRepublic, Miranda Hart, Gemma Chan, Michelle Keegan and Rick Astley.
 In-studio guest questions were provided by Mark-Francis Vandelli from Made in Chelsea and Pamela Anderson.
 The children of Mitchell Brook Primary School acted out Traingate.
 Jon Snow reported on Justin Timberlake's "Can't Stop the Feeling".
 Charles Dance read from Rylan's autobiography.
 The mystery guest was Zac Alsop, who posed as a fencer and blagged his way on to one of Team GB's 2016 Olympics victory parade floats in Manchester.

-A running gag on the episode was formed when, as Romesh discussed a new programme featuring his mother, Jimmy asked what Romesh's father thought of the programme, not realising that he had died, leading to the other contestants repeatedly chiding Carr about not checking beforehand.
+A running gag on the episode was formed when, as Romesh discussed a new programme featuring his mother, Jimmy Carr asked what Romesh's father thought of the programme, not realising that he had died, leading to the other contestants repeatedly chiding Carr about not checking beforehand.
 There was also a running "gag" with Mel Giedroyc's obsession with the Crossrail project currently going on in and around London.